Viking Ocean Cruise Into the Midnight Sun Post #6, Honnigsvag (Nordkapp)

 Crossroads Inland in Honnigsvag

 When we stopped for the Sami souvenir shop the weather mysteriously cleared up enough to where we didn’t’ need our umbrellas anymore.
 The Sami people also (Saami) are an indigenous people of Northern Europe occupying Sapmi.
 The Sapmi area includes portions of northern Sweden, Norway, Finland and the Kola peninsula of Russia.
 Their lifestyle was controlled by hunting, fishing and trading until the late middle ages.
+Learn why a bowstring is essential in archery.
 This is when the current framework of the Nordic countries was organized.

 This young man was not only a local guide who told us about Sami culture, he was also an entrepreneur with around 5,000 head of reindeer.
 He herded the deer back and forth through channels between islands for summer grazing.
 He explained how they make use of the entire animal, not just the meat involved.
 He was definitely a very hard working young man!